frankhale/toby-blazor/README.md

 interface with our database.
 I'm using [DB Browser](https://sqlitebrowser.org/) as a way to manage the db graphically.

+The UI is built with Bootstrap.
+I'm using Bootstrap directly at the moment instead of using libraries such as [BlazorStrap](https://github.com/chanan/BlazorStrap) or [Blazorise](https://github.com/stsrki/Blazorise).
+This may change in the future.

 I'm using the latest Visual Studio 2019 Preview with .NET Core 3.1 preview3 to compile and run this.

 ## Usage